Ngdaz/USTHSpeechRecord/README.md

   + Vote a voice is good or bad
   + Edit text of a specific voice if it is not good enough

-2- Functions in deverlop progress
+2- Functions in proess of deverlopment
   + Create account
   + Login